ikalnytskyi/gnome-shell-extension-icon-hider/README.rst

 .. image:: https://extensions.gnome.org/static/extension-data/screenshots/screenshot_351_1.png

-.. note:: This extension can't hide the ``battery`` icon, because last one
-    has a very ugly design with strange behaviour.

 If you don't want to see the extension's icon you always can hide it through preferences dialog.
 In the addition you can hide the username through preferences dialog too.